21 Jun NEW YORK LAWMAKERS HAVE PASSED STRICTER WORKPLACE HARASSMENT LAWS (AGAIN) MAKING IT EASIER TO BRING CLAIMS

 - New York Employers May be Held Liable for Discrimination of Any Kind Against a Contractor.
 The law has been expanded to protect contractors from all types of workplace discrimination and retaliation: “[a]n employer may be held liable to a non-employee who is a contractor, subcontractor, vendor, consultant or other person providing services pursuant to a contract in the workplace or who is an employee of such contractor, subcontractor, vendor, consultant or other person providing services pursuant to a contract in the workplace.”

 - Punitive Damages Will be Available.
 Punitive damages will become available as a remedy in discrimination, harassment and retaliation lawsuits under state law.
+A harassment defense attorney for workplace harassment should counsel clients about the risk of increased costs associated with this provision.

 - Attorney Fees “Shall” be Awarded to the Prevailing Party.
 New York Human Rights Law now provides that a prevailing party (whether before a court or the Division of Human Rights) “shall” be awarded attorneys’ fees, rather than the award being discretionary.
 If a prevailing employer seeks attorneys’ fees, it must first show that the action brought by the plaintiff was filed or continued in bad faith as defined in the statute.